mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 * used tags to mark up our html file with paragraphs, lists, headings, and tables
 * added a title to the `head` of our document
 * viewed our HTML page in a browser

+### Having troubles?
+* Be sure your file extension is `.htm` or `.html`, not `.txt` or something else
+* If your changes aren't showing in the browser, be sure you've saved the latest updates to your text file
+* If your changes still don't display, try clicking the refresh button in your browser while holding the SHIFT key.
+Sometimes browsers cache (or, keep) old information - more on this later

 **Next time: Part 2 - Markup cont'd, and Adding Styles**